Great news – The MySwar app is now available! A short demo video of the app:

 [This is the second part of a three-part post covering the digital music landscape.
 You can read the first post here.]

 In the second part , let’s look at the different approaches of music discovery.
 Regardless of the approach, the end objective is to help people find new music.

 Music for music’s sake

-The . . . → Read More: Digital Music Landscape II: Discovery
+The Music . . . → Read More: Digital Music Landscape II: Discovery

 [This is the first part of a three-part post that provides a high level overview of the digital music landscape where Mavrix and MySwar fits in.]

-Recommender: specific type of information filtering system technique that attempts to recommend information items (movies, music, books, news, images, web pages, etc.) or social elements (e.g. people, events or groups) that are likely to be of interest to the user. – . . . → Read More: Digital Music Landscape I : Recommenders
+Recommender: specific type of information filtering system technique that attempts to recommend information items (movies, music, books, news, images, web pages, etc.) or social elements (e.g. people, events or . . . → Read More: Digital Music Landscape I : Recommenders

 For opening up a whole new world of music to me.